Kenworth W900: In popular culture

 In television, the W900 was centrally featured in a number of appearances.
 Claude Akins appeared in a two-tone green 1974 W900A in the series Movin' On.
 The W900 also appeared in the French educational television program C'est pas sorcier.
+Numerous B-cab models were prominent in the series Ice Road Truckers.
+A black Kenworth W900 is driven by country singer Terri Clark in her "Dirty Girl" video.

+A Kenworth W900 is seen in country singer Tara Thompson's music video, "Someone To Take Your Place".

+The Kenworth W900 is also featured in the 2016 truck driving simulation game American Truck Simulator.